pinguuuuuu/utilit/README.md

 # utilit
-basic application in c++ to use cmd without command
+basic application to use cmd without command